 Octagon-shaped windows are some of the most interesting and attention-grabbing windows we see in Atlanta homes.
 With their special shape, homeowners would be remiss to mask them with a rectangular window treatment like curtains or blinds.
 Rather, go with a window treatment that can be custom-built to the window’s unique shape so you’re always able to reap the benefits of your octagonal window.

-When talking about “wide windows,” we’re referring to windows wider than 4‘.
+When talking about “wide windows,” we’re referring to windows with a width greater than 4‘.
 That encomposses full wall windows that stretch beyond what standard window treatments would cover.
 For these wide windows, Atlanta homeowners should think about how well a window treatment will maintain their privacy and block the energy flow and light that wide windows typically allow.
-Lastly, wide window treatments should operate without any hassle, as there’s a lot of room that they have to cover.
+Lastly, wide window treatments should operate without any hassle, as there’s a lot of room that they need to cover.

 Our recommendation for wide window treatments: Panel tracks, roller shades or plantation shutters.
 Roller shades operate easily, and their muted look works well with especially wide windows.
-Panel tracks are a type of shade with large panels of fabric that slide across a track making them perfect for wide windows.
-Plantation shutters offer a little more energy efficiency and privacy compared to shades, so if maintaining a consistent temperature is a priority, shutters might be your perfect solution.
+Panel tracks are a type of shade with large fabric panels that slide across a track making them perfect for wide windows.
+Plantation shutters offer a little better energy efficiency and privacy compared to shades, so if maintaining a consistent temperature is a priority, shutters might be your perfect solution.

-Rake or angled windows are appearing a lot more in contemporary home design.
+Angled or rake windows are appearing a lot more in modern home design.
 A problem with angled window treatments, like with octagonal windows, is getting one that matches your unique window geometry.
-Bear in mind as well that several angled windows are in harder-to-reach places, like where the ceiling meets the wall at a corner, so a window treatment that doesn’t need to operate often is often best for angled windows.
+Bear in mind as well that several angled windows are in harder-to-reach spots, like where the ceiling meets the wall at a corner, so a window treatment that doesn’t need to operate often is often best for angled windows.

 Our recommendation for angled and rake windows: Plantation shutters.
-In addition to being 100% customizable to fit the precise angles and shape of your rake windows, but the shutter louvers can typically be set at a single, perfect angle without ever needing to be readjusted - great for windows in awkward spots.
+In addition to being 100% customizable to fit the precise angles and shape of your rake windows, but the shutter louvers can typically be set at a single, perfect angle without ever needing to be readjusted - great for windows that are hard to reach.

 Our recommendation for sliding glass doors: Panel tracks or plantation shutters.
 Both of these window treatments make opening a shutting a sliding door easy.
 Panel tracks also offer an array of styles and textures to pick from, freeing up your options and giving you a bigger palette to work with.
 Plantation shutters can be built in different configurations to fit any sliding glass door, and are more energy efficient than any other window treatment.